HamimAdal/Spatial-Characteristics/README.md

 -- The algorithm developers can get clear insights into the key factors and resources necessary to formulate algorithms that can resolve complex equations, leading to optimal solutions.
 The software developers do not need to redesign the user interface every time a device is introduced, rather they need to make the devices recognizable to the space, keeping the user interface intact.

 -- Finally, the model also provides new opportunities for researchers to study properties of the space, and design high-level user-space interaction schemes.
-This leads to investigating more intuitive, and personalized user interaction frameworks, gaining further insights into user’s perceptions and expectations from a smart space.
+This leads to investigating more intuitive, and personalized user interaction interface, gaining further insights into user’s perceptions and expectations from a smart space.

 <b>3.
 How does the spatial characteristics model promise a more adaptable and responsive smart space?</b>